Analyze Subnational Health Coverage Data with Inequality Metrics

 Value

-A tibble (cd_inequality
+A tibble (cd_inequality object) containing:

 Subnational health coverage metrics.